mohvn/schm/README.md

 </div>

-# SCHM - Theme-Based Image Converter
+# schm - Theme-Based Image Converter

 A Next.js application that converts images to match specific color themes like Gruvbox, Nord, Catppuccin, and more.